 New York City's diverse nightlife scene supports nearly 300,000 jobs in 25,000 establishments across the five boroughs.
 According to our recent Nightlife Economic Impact Study, jobs and wages in the nightlife sector are growing faster than the rest of the city's economy.
-Nightlife is a source of employment across many roles including: establishment managers, security, chefs and other food preparation roles, bartenders, hosts, service staff, DJs, entertainers, designers and more.
+Nightlife is a source of employment across many roles including; establishment managers, security, chefs and other food preparation roles, bartenders, hosts, service staff, DJs, entertainers, designers, musicians, performers and more.

 The Department of Consumer and Worker Protection (DCWP) – formerly known as the Department of Consumer Affairs (DCA) – Office of Labor Policy & Standards is NYC's central resource for workers, dedicated to protecting and promoting labor standards and policies that create fair workplaces to ensure all workers can realize their rights.

 Learn more about:

 There are requirements your employer must follow for the health and safety of all employees who returning to work during COVID-19.

 Commercial Cyclist Safety

 The commercial bicyclist safety course covers essential information about employer and bicyclist responsibilities for safe biking with all necessary equipment.
 All commercial bicyclists in New York City are required to review the course.